salesforcecli/plugin-settings/messages/alias.set.md

 The alias "%s" includes a space.
 We recommend aliases without spaces.

-If you decide to keep "%s" to always wrap it in double quotes when using it in any CLI command.
+If you decide to keep "%s", you must wrap it in double quotes when using it in any CLI command.
+For example:  sf project deploy start --target-org "my scratch".